Imeson Field

-Imeson Field, also known as Jacksonville Imeson Airport, was the airport serving Jacksonville, Florida from 1927 until its closing in 1968.
+Imeson Field, also known as Jacksonville Imeson Airport, was the primary airport serving Jacksonville, Florida from 1927 until 1968.
 It was known as Jacksonville Municipal Airport prior to World War II, Jacksonville Army Airfield when the United States Army Air Forces controlled the facility during World War II, and at its closing the airport was Jacksonville – Thomas Cole Imeson Municipal Airport.

 History

 Origins

 Jacksonville Municipal Airport was built southeast of the intersection of North Main Street (U.S. 17) and Busch Drive, the site of a 175 acre prison farm north of downtown Jacksonville.
 Originally it had a 2,100-foot cinder and shell runway, a 2,500-foot grass runway, a small wooden administration building with a fireplace and a bedroom for the day and night manager, receptionist, mechanic and “gas boy”.
 The hangar was built with old telephone poles and roofing made using surplus corrugated steel sheets from other city construction projects.

 By 1934 the Department of Commerce Airport Directory said Jacksonville Airport had four "sandy, sodded, surfaced" runways, all 2,500 feet long, with a row of hangars on the side of the airfield.
 The manager was listed as Major Herbert A. Macloney.

 Jacksonville Municipal Airport Number One opened on October 11, 1927.
 A dedication ceremony prior to the opening included Charles Lindbergh, who flew to Jacksonville in the "Spirit of St. Louis" to promote the new airport and Jacksonville's aviation industry.
 His arrival the day before was greeted by an enormous crowd, estimated at 150,000.
 The city's population at the time was only 129,500.

 Aviation was still considered a novelty, but he assured city leaders that air passenger service would span the nation.
 Eastern Air Service (later known as Eastern Air Lines) was the first passenger airline at Jacksonville, beginning in 1931.

 The city attempted to name the airport after Lucky Lindy in 1927, but San Diego, California already had Lindbergh Field.

 By 1941 the airport had expanded to 600 acre adding five hangars, a terminal building and five asphalt runways, the longest being 7000 ft.
 Airlines were Atlanta-based Delta Air Lines (1924–present), Miami-based Eastern Airlines (1926–1991), United Airlines, National Airlines (1934–1980, which at one time made Jacksonville its headquarters), Boston-based Northeast Airlines and Atlanta-based Southern Airways (1949–1979).
 The first scheduled jet flights were Northeast Convair 880s in April–May 1961.